 Nerve conduction tests, ultrasound imaging and MRI can be useful, but usually serve only to confirm what is already known.

 Patients often question whether they are fussing about nothing.
-The Boston Carpal Tunnel Syndrome questionaire will give you an objective measure of how severe your symptoms are and, after Chiropractic Help treatment, whether it was effective or not.
+The Boston Carpal Tunnel Syndrome questionnaire will give you an objective measure of how severe your symptoms are and, after Chiropractic Help treatment, whether it was effective or not.

-Shoulder-arm-elbow-hand-syndromes and Why do we hiccup.
+The lower cervical facet anatomy is vitally involved in the shoulder-arm-elbow-hand-syndromes and Why do we hiccup.
 These pages will

 give you an idea of the reasons behind it: